 Another important step is par freezing your blueberries before bagging them up.
 By doing this you will freeze each berry keeping them from clumping as one in the bag.

-Place berries on a foil-lined baking sheet and put it into your freezer for about 10-20 minutes.
+To par freeze place a single layer of blueberries on a foil-lined baking sheet and put it into your freezer for about 10-20 minutes.

 Step 5.
 Place into labeled freezer bags.